openbmc/docs/designs/firmware_update_via_blobs.md

 1. Commit
 1. SessionStat (to read back verification status)
 1. Close
+1. Open (/flash/update)
+1. Commit
+1. SessionStat (to read back update status)
+1. Close

 ### Stale Images

 If an image update process is started but goes stale there are multiple mechanisms in place to ensure cleanup.
 If a session is left open after the blob timeout period it'll be closed.
 Because expiration is not the same action as closing, the cache will be flushed and any staged pieces deleted.

 The image itself, in legacy (static layout) mode will be placed and named in such a way that it will disappear if the BMC reboots.
 In the UBI case, the file will be stored in `/tmp` and deleted accordingly.

 At any point during the upload process, one can abort by closing the open blobs and deleting them by name.